Reality is often stranger than fiction. The timeline of current events is like living in a disaster film? What is the intelligent thing to do?

 So, let’s look at what’s going on in the mind when we are facing stressful situations that push us to the limit physically or mentally.
 Then discuss some practical strategies to handle these kinds of problems.

 Strategies to Control Fear

-How do you understand and control fear?
-The key is understanding what’s going on in our minds.
-Fear distorts rational thinking.
-It makes us react like lemmings running over a cliff.
-That’s why people hoard.
+Understanding our fears is the key to overcoming our fears.
+It starts by understanding what’s going on in our minds.
+We know fear and anxiety distort rational thinking, so it’s helpful to have a plan in place before you begin overreacting.
+Overacting makes us like lemmings running over a cliff.
+That’s why people hoard toilet paper.
 That’s why people pick a scapegoat to project their anger about the situation.

 A crisis of any kind triggers our primitive mind, our fight, flight, or freeze reaction.
 It’s the part of our brain that we share with almost all living creatures.
 We don’t think about it.
 It is a natural reaction.
 For example, we hear an unexpected noise, and we jump or freeze.
 But, again, we don’t think about it.
 It just happens.

-So, you must learn about your fears and confront them.
-Overcoming our fears is the key.
+So, you must learn about your fears and confront them before you are under stress and lose control.
+A proactive approach is best.
+Work through the strategy below first; that’s the real key to overcoming our fears.
 Otherwise, our fears cause us to act irresponsibly.
 You can change it.
 Let’s show you how to do it.
 There are some common-sense steps you can follow to do this.